racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK6.md

 #### Task 3.B

 Based on the previous task which already overwrites the target variable, we know have to find a way to control which value is placed in that memory address.
-More specifically, we have to write the value 0x5000 into that memory address.
+More specifically, we have to write the value `0x5000` into that memory address.

-For this, we will still use the `%n` specifier to write the value in the designated address, but we will also use the `%x` to control the number of bytes read from the stack.
+For this, we will still use the `%n` specifier to write the value in the designated address, but we will also use the last `%x` to control the number of characters printed.

 ```python
 import sys